Who should evaluate the Global Partnership for Education?

 Furthermore, aid funds are supposed to benefit developing regions.
 Shouldn’t there be an effort to spend the money there?
 Local consultants and firms would have gained experience and contacts.
 Harder questions could have been asked.

 This is not a global partnership.
-This is those with power deciding what is best for the others, and earnestly judging themselves on how well they make the others do it.
-The developing countries are called “partners” but they’re not really seen that way.
+Those with power are deciding what is best for the others, and judging themselves on how well they make the others follow the Western model.
+The developing countries are “partners” in name only.
 They are seen as bundles of neediness without which the aid industry couldn’t exist.

 I invited both GPE and MDF, as well as the team members for whom I could find email addresses, to comment; none did so.
 If forced to reply, they might say, “There are no firms in Africa with the ability to do this.”
 I doubt that, but if they think it’s true, this is why.
 MDF’s website says it has 35 years of experience, adding that “[we] engage and develop the capacity of locally involved players.”
 Really?
 I’d say there’s insufficient data to believe that.